Fay Wray: Later career

 In 1989, her autobiography was released, On the Other Hand.
 In her later years, Wray continued to make public appearances.
 In 1991, she was crowned Queen of the Beaux Arts Ball, presiding with King Herbert Huncke.

 She was approached by James Cameron to play Rose Dawson Calvert for his blockbuster Titanic (1997) with Kate Winslet to play her younger self, but she turned down the role, which was subsequently portrayed by Gloria Stuart in an Oscar-nominated performance.
 She was a special guest at the 70th Academy Awards, where the show's host Billy Crystal introduced her as the "Beauty who charmed the Beast".
 She was the only 1920s Hollywood actress in attendance that evening.
 On October 3, 1998, she appeared at the Pine Bluff Film Festival, which showed The Wedding March with live orchestral accompaniment.

 In January 2003, at age 95, she appeared at the Palm Beach International Film Festival to celebrate the Rick McKay documentary film Broadway: The Golden Age, by the Legends Who Were There, where she was honored with a "Legend in Film" award.
 In her later years, she visited the Empire State Building frequently; in 1991, she was a guest of honor at the building's 60th anniversary, and in May 2004, she made one of her last public appearances at the ESB.
 Her final public appearance was at the premiere of the documentary film Broadway: The Golden Age, by the Legends Who Were There in June 2004.

 Personal life

 Wray married three times – to writers John Monk Saunders and Robert Riskin and the neurosurgeon Sanford Rothenberg (January 28, 1919 – January 4, 1991).
 She had three children: Susan Saunders, Victoria Riskin, and Robert Riskin Jr.

 After returning to the US after finishing The Clairvoyant she became a naturalized citizen of the United States in May 1935.

 Death

-Wray died in her sleep of natural causes on the night of August 8, 2004, in her apartment on Fifth Avenue Manhattan.
+Wray died in her sleep of natural causes at age 96 on the night of August 8, 2004, in her apartment on Fifth Avenue Manhattan.
 She is interred at the Hollywood Forever Cemetery in Hollywood, California.

 Two days after her death, the lights of the Empire State Building were lowered for 15 minutes in her memory.